 Corporate strategy focuses on determining which niche(s) the company should be in, the selection of businesses in which it should compete, as well as the development and coordination of that portfolio of businesses.

 To develop a corporate strategy, it is important to establish the nature of the business and the purpose of the activities of the company.
 Corporate strategies change as the market or industry conditions change.
 The oversight of the entire business scope and operations of a company is helpful when assessing its competitive strengths and weaknesses.
-The corporate strategies can be defined as comprehensive plans that the organization should use to achieve long-term objectives.
+Corporate strategies can be defined as comprehensive plans that the organization should use to achieve long-term objectives.

 Corporate strategy is about three strategies: